jnmeurisse/RulesAnalyzer/README.md

 | 4  | allow  | LAN             | 10.0.0.0/8         | DMZ                  | 192.168.100.23          | TCP/443;TCP/22 |
 | 5  | deny   | any             | any                | any                  | any                     | any            |

-The RuleAnalyzer application currently supports the loading of firewall rules exclusively from CSV  (Comma-Separated Values) files.
+The RuleAnalyzer application currently supports the loading of firewall rules and objects exclusively from CSV  ( Comma-Separated Values) files.
 The structure of the CSV file and the required fields such as *id*, *action*, … are explained later.
+The number of columns delimited by a comma must match for each line.

 > [!NOTE]
 > * *any* keyword is used in the context of universal quantification of a specific criteria.
 It means that a specific